 EMBA programs tend to be generalist, whereas MBAs specialize in a certain area through their electives.
 MBA students often fund their studies themselves, whereas the employer of an EMBA student is likely to be paying for the tuition.

 Both MBA degrees naturally have many things in common: everyone has an interesting background that they can draw on to share experiences in the classroom.
 All students go through a transformative experience, learn about the core areas of business, improve their teamworking skills, and receive new networks.
 Regardless of the E, all graduates are equipped to jump-start the next phase in their careers.

-Dr. Katja Ahoniemi is the Associate Director of Degree Programs at Aalto EE.
-She has worked as a full-time MBA program director at Imperial College London, and is now the program director for the Aalto-ESADE MBA for Executives.
+Dr. Katja Ahoniemi has worked as an Associate Director of Degree Programs at Aalto EE and a full-time MBA program director at Imperial College London.